juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 ### Generating Quality Jobs

 To generate quality jobs in developing member countries, ADB’s S2030 aims to enhance the business environment while strengthening the financial sector.
-This strategy ensures both worker and businesses, especially small and medium sized enterprises (SME), are empowered and made more productive.
+This strategy ensures both worker and businesses, especially small- and medium-sized enterprises (SME), are empowered and made more productive.

 {{< dr-yt video="uxPWQRRCf4g" align="" title="The Importance of Policy in Alleviating Urban Poverty" cover="cover-yt-importance-of-policy-alleviating-urban-poverty.jpg" >}}